Creativity, Activity & Service (CAS)

 ~ Alec Peterson

-Creativity, Activity and Service (CAS) is a core component of the IB.
-The philosophy of the IB is to develop all areas of a student’s potential, to educate the whole person and to encourage each individual student to develop their diverse talents.
-The CAS programme acknowledges the world outside academic studies and recognises the need for students to become involved in sports, theatre productions, artistic pursuits, community service work and other spheres outside the academic.
-CAS provides opportunities for students to take part in and organise non-academic activities, often outside school.
+Creativity, Activity, and Service (CAS) is a core component of the IB.
+The philosophy of the IB is to develop all areas of a student’s potential, to educate the whole person, and to encourage each individual student to develop their diverse talents.
+The CAS programme acknowledges the world outside academic studies and recognizes the need for students to become involved in sports, theatre productions, artistic pursuits, community service work, and other spheres outside the academic.
+CAS provides opportunities for students to take part in and organize non-academic activities, often outside school.
 It also develops awareness, concern, and the ability to cooperate with others.

 The CAS programme is overseen by the CAS Coordinator.
-Students allocate time to plan and organise activities.
+Students allocate time to plan and organize activities.
 Over the two years of the IB programme, students must devote time to CAS activities.

 - Activity – These pursuits aim to keep students fit and physically healthy.
-Taking up a new sport or physical activity, coaching or organising a team are possible ideas.
+Taking up a new sport or physical activity, coaching, or organizing a team are possible ideas.
 Going on an adventure - or an activity-based residential may also qualify here.

 CAS Stages